curt6815463/react-scroll-load-hook/readme.md

 The package is similar to other react hook package like: [react-infinite-scroll-hook](https://www.npmjs.com/package/react-infinite-scroll-hook).
 But implemented by scroll event.

-The hook only responsible for detecting the timing to handle something (loadMore).
-You need to handle some status data yourself, like whether the data is fetching(isFetching), is there has more data, etc.
+The hook only responsible for detecting the timing to do something (loadMore).
+You need to handle some status data by yourself, like whether the data is fetching(isLoading), is there has more data, etc.

 ## Implementation